 Men's, Ladies' or Mixed Teams of 4

 £160 per team (includes 2 course meal)

-Contact: Geoff Foulkes

-27 Reynards Coppice, Sutton Heights, Telford TF7 4NJ

-Email: geoffrey.foulkes@aol.com Phone: 01952 684582
+Contact: Geoff Foulkes 27 Reynards Coppice, Sutton Heights, Telford TF7 4NJ Email: geoffrey.foulkes@aol.com Phone: 01952 684582

 Rotary's focus on the environment

 Trevor Davies, District Environment Officer, writes:

+Most Rotary Clubs now have a dedicated Environment Officer.
+They are leading the way with projects such as:

 - Litter pick days

 - Youth Club grown vegetables for sale and food bank donation

 - Simple cookery classes

 - Tree planting

 - Clearing canal towpaths

 - Adopting green spaces

 - Distributing wild flower seeds

 - Monitoring wildlife activity

 - Collecting and repairing unwanted bicycles

 - Organising visits to peat bogs, landfill sites, "energy from waste" units etc

 - Encouraging participation in Rotary competitions Young Environmentalist, Rodney Huggins Award and Young Citizen

 These projects raise the profile of Rotary and attract volunteer help (and maybe new members).

 Environment is an Area of Focus and Rotary Grants are available for qualifying projects.
 Grants for environmental projects are often available from other sources including local authorities, waste disposal companies, and water suppliers.

 District 1210 has pull up banners and 20 different advisory leaflets available.

 The hot topic of the moment is the rise in cost of fuel and energy.
 We can't reduce the price but there are simple ways of reducing consumption.

 - Turn down the thermostat by one degree

-- Wear an extra laver
+- Wear an extra layer

 - Only boil as much water as is needed

 - Put a lid on the saucepan

 - Drive more slowly, check tyre pressures, empty unnecessary weight.

 - Don't drive short distances (more fuel is used when engines are cold).

 - Make garden compost

 - Check loft and cavity wall insulation

 - Draft proof living areas and keep curtains closed

 - Do it on a cooler wash

 - Cycle or walk local journeys

-Simple solutions could save as much as £1,000/year
+Simple solutions could save as much as £1,000/ year

 RotaKids Aim for the Skies.

-A new RotaKids Club in Wednesfield and Wolverhampton has been sponsored by Wednesfield Rotary.
+A new RotaKids Club in Wednesfield and Wolverhampton has been sponsored Wednesfield Rotary.

 Rotakids is an exciting way for those aged under 12 to engage in important, lively activities that will make a positive difference in their school, and in their local community.
-Club members will come up with ideas like fundraising for charity, improving the environment, helping the elderly or helping children in another country.
+Club members will come up with ideas like charity, improving fundraising for environment, helping the elderly or helping children in another country.
 The Sky is the Limit!
 Each member of the club received a RotaKids Certificate and a RotaKids badge.
 In addition, the school was given 20 High Viz tops for use when the members are off the school site.
 Wednesfield Rotary also donated £50 to the RotaKids club to get them started and will provide ongoing support and guidance.